dirkzon/resume/index.md

 *Eindhoven, Netherlands | Aug 2021 – Jan 2022*

 * Developed a Nest.js microservice to manage organization access to the Print Marketplace platfom in the UK.
-* Used CQRS and event sourcing pattners to store and manage changes in access data in an EventStoreDB database.
+* Used CQRS and event sourcing patterns to store and manage changes in access data in an EventStoreDB database.
 * Designed and developed an Angular.js front-end to allow searching of organizations with pagination.

 ***